-Seb Reilly is a published writer, fiction author, journalist, award-nominated columnist, poet and occasional musician.
+Seb Reilly is an award-winning writer, fiction author, journalist and columnist, poet, and occasional musician.
 He writes long-form fiction along with short stories, poetry, essays, non-fiction articles and opinion columns for various publications, both online and in print.
+He is the Editor of Seaside Gothic.

-In 2018, Seb Reilly was shortlisted as a finalist for Kent Columnist of the Year at the Kent Press and Broadcast Awards for his monthly column in the Isle of Thanet News.
-His fiction has been described as a masterstroke of characterisation (Storgy Magazine) and compared to a how-to guide to duping gullible sods (The Guardian), and his poetry has been referred to as perfect (Dissonance Magazine).
+In 2021 Seb Reilly was awarded Columnist of the Year at the Kent Press and Broadcast Awards for his column in the Isle of Thanet News, following being nominated in 2018 and 2020.
+He was also shortlisted as a finalist for Kent Feature Journalist of the Year (Print) 2021 for his gonzo series in the Broadstairs Beacon.
+His fiction has been described as “a masterstroke of characterisation” (Storgy Magazine) and compared to “a how-to guide to duping gullible sods” (The Guardian), and his poetry has been referred to as “perfect” (Dissonance Magazine).

 As a seaside resident, Seb Reilly is passionate about living by the sea, a theme that often appears in his work.
 He lives by the coast in Thanet, Kent, in the United Kingdom, with his family and two cats, and when he is not writing he enjoys music and film.